 - MiSTer forums, slow-paced, but quality content.

-- MiSTer on the Classic Gaming Server (Discord).
-Very active chatrooms, covers everything related to classic gaming in general.
+- MiSTer FPGA Discord Server (Discord).
+Very active chatrooms, covers everything related to classic gaming and MiSTer in general.
 This is where everybody meets.

 - MiSTer cores extravaganza videos, these are the videos that initially got me into MiSTer.
 SmokeMonster makes a great job illustrating what makes the MiSTer special.